FDR Control for Online Anomaly Detection: Empirical results

-As shown in Figure~\ref{fig:disover}, disjoint and overlapping subseries control give similar results in mFDR and FNR for considered cases.
-Indeed, the curves are indistinguishable and decrease at the same rate.

-\paragraph{Conclusion} The FDR control quality are similar for both strategies, overlapping windows and disjoint windows.
-This imply that performances of the anomaly detector to not decrease by using overlapping windows instead of disjoint windows.
-This is a practical result that allows to do real time detection without having to wait to complete disjoint windows.

-\subsubsection{Convergence of false discovery rate control}
+\subsection{Convergence of false discovery rate control}

-This section studies the convergence rate of the FDR over the full time series using $mBH_{\alpha}$. \paragraph{Experiment Description} The theoretical results obtained in Theorem \ref{thm:adosw} only guarantee an asymptotic control of the FDR on the whole time series.
-In practice, it is more useful to have a control of the FDR at any time, i.e. on subseries of finite size.
-The question is empirically studied by observing the speed of convergence of the false discovery rate towards the level $\alpha$.
-The FDR of the full time series is calculated across different scenarios, as a function of time series size.
-In order to get the distribution of the FDR, the experiment is repeated on $B=100$ time series.
+This section studies the convergence rate of FDR over the full time series using $mBH_{\alpha}$. \paragraph{Experiment Description} The theoretical results obtained in Theorem~\ref{thm:adosw} only guarantee an asymptotic control of FDR on the whole time series.
+In practice, it is more useful to have a control of FDR at any time, i.e., on subseries of finite size.
+The question is studied empirically by observing the speed of convergence of FDR to the level $\alpha$.
+FDR of the full time series is calculated across different scenarios as a function of time series size.
+In order to get the distribution of FDR, the experiment is repeated on $B=100$ time series.
 The maximal time series size explored is $T=10^4$.
+For each time series $b$, for each time step $t$, the data point is generated according to the following mixture: